Against the sellout of the city!

 We enjoy living and working here and want to continue to do so.
 Other affordable residential or commercial space will probably no longer be available to any of us.

-In addition to the apartments and businesses H48 is also home to the Projektraum, financed on a solidarity basis.
+In addition to apartments and businesses, H48 is also home to the project room, financed on a solidarity basis.
 It is managed by various initiatives and groups and is used for lectures, film screenings, discussions and many other events.
-The space is also used by the house community for regular meetups and table soccer sessions (not during corona times, of course).
+The space is also used by the house community for regular meetups and table football sessions (not during the pandemic, of course).

-The Projektraum is an important political networking space in and for the neighborhood.
-Such spaces have consistently been threatened in the past and many have faced eviction.
+The project room is an important political networking space in and for the neighbourhood.
+Such spaces have, it goes without saying, consistently been threatened in the past and many have faced eviction.

 H48 Stories